Closure Expressions #

 return output

-Logic Explanation: The map function accepts a closure as an argument.
-Since it is the only argument, the parentheses map(...) are omitted when calling it, followed directly by { ... }.
-This makes the transformation logic look like an independent code block rather than a function argument, which is a key feature for Swift’s DSL (Domain Specific Language) feel.
+The map function accepts a closure as an argument.
+Since it is the only argument, the parentheses map(...) are omitted in the call, followed directly by { ... }.
+This makes the transformation logic look like an independent code block rather than a function argument.

-Concept Correspondence: C# does not have syntactic sugar directly corresponding to Trailing Closures.
-In C#, even if the Lambda is the last parameter, it must be written inside the parentheses.
+Concept Mapping: C# does not have syntax directly corresponding to Trailing Closures.
+In C#, even if a Lambda is the last argument, it must be written inside the parentheses.

 // C# must wrap the Lambda inside parentheses